AVO Thrown Out of Court and Police Ordered to Pay Our Client's Legal Costs

 He called our firm approximately one week after he lodged an appeal against his conviction.

-In accordance with our practice, we obtained all 'transcripts' of the Local Court proceedings - which contain everything said during the Local Court hearing.
+In accordance with our practice, we obtained all 'transcripts' of the Local Court case - which contain everything said during the Local Court hearing.

-Transcripts are very important because District Court appeals against conviction are almost exclusively based upon what is contained in the Local Court transcripts.
+Transcripts are very important because appeals to the District Court against conviction (ie against a 'not guilty' verdict) are almost exclusively based upon what is contained in the Local Court transcripts.

-Our Defence Team reviewed the 'police brief of evidence' (which are the witness statements etc gathered by police earlier-on) and the transcripts, and came to the firm view that his hearing was prepared and conducted poorly, and that his prospects of defeating the conviction were therefore slim.
+Our Defence Team reviewed the 'police brief of evidence' (which are the witness statements etc gathered by police earlier-on) and the transcripts, and quickly came to the view that his hearing was prepared and conducted poorly, and that his prospects of defeating the conviction were very slim.

-It also became abundantly clear that, due to the witness statements against him, his lawyers should have negotiated less-serious charges and advised their client to plead guilty, rather than taking the case all the way to a defended hearing.
+It also became abundantly clear that, due to the witness statements against him, his lawyers should have negotiated less-serious charges and advised him to plead guilty, rather than taking his case all the way to an expensive defended hearing.

 We provided our client with detailed and open advice about his prospects on appeal.